 - Wynne threatens to dock teachers' pay if work-to-rule continues

-The teachers' union had been ramping up a work-to-rule campaign, which recently included not participating in extra-curricular activities and refusing to fill in report cards.
+The teachers' union had been ramping up a work-to-rule campaign, which recently included abandoning extra-curricular activities and filling in report cards.

 Premier Kathleen Wynne had threatened to dock the pay of employees who did not complete all their work, but an agreement was reached before that happened.